roemvaar/cs_notes/computer_systems/linux.md

   - uClibc-ng: microcontroller C library
   - eglibc: obsolete, not longer maintained - DON'T USE IT

+## Pseudo Filesystems

+Linux makes system and kernel information available in user space through **pseudo filesystems**, sometimes also called virtual filesystems.

+Pseudo filesystems allow applications to see directories and files that do not exist on any real storage: they are created and updated on the fly by the kernel.

+The two most important pseudo filesystems are:

+- ``proc``, usually mounted on ``/proc``: Operating system related information (process, memory management paramenter...)
+- ``sysfs``, usually mounted on ``/sys``: Representation of the system as a tree of devices connected by buses.
+  Information gathered by the kernel frameworks managing these devices.

 ## Drivers

 A driver is a bit of code that runs in the kernel to talk to some hardware device.
 It "drives"